 Parents' Club (PC) provides a framework in which parents and teachers may work together for the students' best interests.
 The objectives are to support OCA teachers and to enhance the school's programs.
 This fellowship is vital to fulfillment of our educational and spiritual goals.
 Parents' Club meetings are an important means for communication with parents as well as maintaining the unity of the school.
 The PC organization plans and coordinates fundraising and other special activities throughout each year.
-If you are interested in joining Parents' Club, please email contact@oconeechristian.org or call the school office at (864) 882-6925.
+If you are interested in joining Parents' Club, please contact parentsclub@oconeechristian.org.